achanda/crdt-rs/README.md

 crdt-rs
 ============
-This is a library to work with Context Free Replicated Data Types (CRDT)[1] in rust
+This is a library to work with [Context Free Replicated Data Types] (https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) in rust

 Installation
 =============